ellypeop/Dissertation/README.md

 [Pauli matrices](https://en.wikipedia.org/wiki/Pauli_matrices)
 [Built-in Types](https://docs.python.org/3/library/stdtypes.html)

-### 04/11/2024
+### 05/11/2024

 Today I was managing how to orgnise the sections related to UML in the disseration and started writing the UML Design Choice section and the VQE Sequence Diagram section.
+I ended the day with finishing the sequence diagram section and making a start on the class diagram section.

 Links: